 Blog Comment Links

 Just like the comments sections on blog posts, people love reading comments made in forums, too.
 Find forums that are relevant to the niche of your infographic and post your own comments and include a link back to your infographic.
+This will typically be “nofollow” links, but they’re still valuable for generating traffic.

 Guest Blog Post Links